 Your University ID card also functions as your library card - use it to access your library account, both on and off campus.

-You can access your library borrower account via SOLAR Library search, both on and off campus.
+You can access your library borrower account via Library Search, both on and off campus.

 You can also check your library account when using the Self Service machines in our libraries.